|INTERVIEW - Page 1

 Feo Amante's Under the Microscope:

 Last week in Manhattan I attended an advance screening of the new Guillermo Del Toro film, THE DEVIL'S BACKBONE.
 Having no advance knowledge of the film, and without a press release or even an article in hand, I went into the theater blind - no expectations.
 The title itself seemed to indicate that this was going to be some low-budget, indie-film experimentation, and I have to admit I was less than happy walking into the theater.Ah, but when will I learn?
-The title of the film is a reference to spina bifida, a genetic disease that cripples children before they can even get their start in life.
+The title of the film is a reference to spina bifida, a genetic disease* that cripples children before they can even get their start in life.
 The title is not indicative of some Grade-B Ed Wood fiasco but is a profoundly insightful title worthy of such a great film.
-Paralleling spina bifida with the disease of poverty and war is inspired.
+Paralleling spina bifida with the disease

 A charismatic, soft-spoken man, Del Toro greeted fans and colleagues alike with the same genuine enthusiasm, anticipating audience response to his film like a child eagerly awaiting Christmas.